buoncubi/arch_skeleton/README.md

     x: 6.0
     y: 6.0
 ```
+You can also change the `test/random_motion_time` parameter (detailed below) to tune
+the behaviour of the controller.

 ## Launching the Software

-This software has been based on ROS Kinetic, and it has been developed with [this]() Docker-based
+This software has been based on ROS Kinetic, and it has been developed with this Docker-based
 [environment](https://hub.docker.com/repository/docker/carms84/exproblab), which already
 provides the required dependencies listed above.

 ### Installation

-Follow this steps to install the software.
+Follow these steps to install the software.
- - Clone this repository inside your ROS workspace (which should be sources in your `.bashrc`).
+ - Clone this repository inside your ROS workspace (which should be sourced in your `.bashrc`).
- - Run `chmod +x <file_name>` for each file inside the `script` folder.
+ - Run `chmod +x <file_name>` for each file inside the `scripts` folder.
- - Run `carking_make` from the root of you workspace.
+ - Run `carking_make` from the root of your ROS workspace.

 ### Launchers